 Now, at the end of the 20th century, change seems to have taken place, morality is lost, selfishness and materialism have paved the way for disaster.
 The relationship between mankind has undergone a lot of change, love and affection have no place; instead, there is hatred and enmity between one group and the other.
 Even the institution of marriage which was considered holy and pure has undergone a radical change in today's context.
 In today's context, marriage is convenient and choice.
 The relationship between husband and wife is only superficial; there is no real love and affection.
 As a result, there are many divorce cases in the courts.
-The relationship between parents and children has also undergone radical changes, there is no place for ethical values and principles.
-Society has also undergone many changes; people are losing their faith in religion and its institutions.
+The relationship between parents and children has also undergone radical changes; people are losing their faith in religion and its institutions.